Moving To Glen Ellyn, IL

 Average House Prices

-The median income for a household in Glen Ellyn is $82857.
-This is in sharp contrast to the state median which is – according to figures obtained in 2013 – $56,210.
+The median income for a household in Glen Ellyn is $110,669.
+This is almost double the national average which is currently at $55,322.

 Average commute time

 The average commute time for a Glen Ellyn resident is 24.7 miles.
-Slightly over two percent of the village’s residents are unemployed.
+Many residents also take the train to the city.

-Nearly 95 percent of Glen Ellyn’s residents have attained their high school diploma with a majority of them also going on to higher education.
-In fact, just over 59 percent of its residents have a bachelor’s degree while nearly 24 percent have a graduate or other professional degree.
+Nearly 95 percent of Glen Ellyn’s residents have attained their high school diploma with most of them also completing higher education.
+Almost 70 percent of the residents have a bachelor’s degree or higher.